Mikescops/mysetup/README.md

 10. Configure a new user with required rights on this database (**Data** & **Structure**), and set it up in the `config/app.php` file, in the **Datasources** section.
 11. You may also want to set several **third party services credentials** within the same file !
 12. Now run our deployment script (a maintenance mode will be automatically enabled) : `$ sudo bash bin/deployment.sh`
-13. If everything went fine, please run `# crontab -u www-data -e` and add the following line : `@daily /var/www/html/mysetup/bin/cake clean_database -q`
+13. If everything went fine, please run `# crontab -u www-data -e` and add the following line : `@daily php -d register_argc_argv=1 /var/www/html/mysetup/bin/cake.php clean_database -q`
 14. You're done.
 Go to [http://YOUR_SERVER_IP/](http://YOUR_SERVER_IP/), the page is supposed to appear !

 ## Notes to developers